 If the lender or FSA agree that you were mis-sold the PPI, you should get back all of the premiums you have paid, with interest added.

 You may find that you were not mis-sold the policy in the first instance but were treated unfairly when you went to cancel the cover.
 FSA rules say that when a customer cancels a single premium policy, the lender should give a ‘fair’ refund.

 This may not necessarily be a pro-rata refund, i.e. you won’t get half the cost back if you cancel halfway through.
 However, lenders should only charge for ‘reasonably incurred costs’.
 If you feel the refund is unfair, challenge it.

 - What is your fee for processing my PPI Claim and how will it be deducted from my settlement?

 At the Claimspower we work on a no win, no fee basis.
-If we dont win you dont pay.
-Fee is payable if case is not pursued at clients request.
-For new claims if we are successful with your claim, we will charge a competitive fee of just 18%+vat on the value of the settlement.
+If we don’t win you don’t pay.
+The fee is payable if the case is not pursued at the client’s request.
+For new claims, if we are successful with your claim, we will charge a competitive fee of just 15% (+vat) on the value of the settlement.
 Our fees are one of the lowest in the industry we don’t believe in excessive charging.
-In other words: should we be successful in reclaiming £3000, the success fee payable will be only £540* . .
-Once you have settled your claim and received your claim and received your compensation we will invoice our fee which will be payable within 14 days * applies to new claims only for Rejected Claims we charge 25% +vat.
+In other words: should we be successful in reclaiming £3000, the success fee payable will be only £540 inclusive of VAT… Once you have settled your claim and received your claim and received your compensation we will invoice our fee which will be payable within 7 days of receiving your payment from the lender.